aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/pivot-tables/show-report-filter-pages-option/_index.md

 ---

 ## **Show report filter pages option**
 Excel supports creating pivot tables, adding report filters and enable the "Show Report Filter Pages" option.
-Aspose.Cells also supports this feature to enable the "Show Report Filter Pages" option on the created pivot table.
+Aspose.Cells for Node.js via C++ also supports this feature to enable the "Show Report Filter Pages" option on the created pivot table.
 Following is the screen showing the "Show Report Filter Pages" option in Excel.

 ![todo:image_alt_text](show-report-filter-pages-option_1.png)